mayallzObject/mayallzObject/README.md

 ### Hi there 👋

 _I've recently graduated from Codaisseur's Fullstack Web Developer boot camp.
 I started to code because I want to use my problem-solving skills to create value for society and my family, as well as meet new friends and build cool stuff.
 I am still new to coding, but I am open-minded and eager to learn.
-You can find more about me on my [LinkedIn]_(https://www.linkedin.com/in/ivaylo-ivo-yankov/).
+You can find more about me on my_ [LinkedIn](https://www.linkedin.com/in/ivaylo-ivo-yankov/).